• Skip to primary navigation

 You will likely achieve a lower return than the best long-term investments offer as a result, yet that’s the price you pay for keeping your investment “safe.”

-But, what are the best short-term investments out there?
+But, what are the best short-term investments out there right now?

 In this article, we’ll break down the absolute best investment options for people with the following timelines: